-PLAN 1 PLAN 2 HYBRID RETIREMENT PLAN Creditable Service Creditable service includes active service.
-Members earn creditable service for each month they are employed in a covered position.
-It also may include credit for prior service the member has purchased or additional creditable service the member was granted.
-A member's total creditable service is one of the factors used to determine their eligibility for retirement and to calculate their retirement benefit.
+PLAN 1 PLAN 2 HYBRID RETIREMENT PLAN PLAN 1 Service Credit Service credit includes active service.
+Members earn service credit for each month they are employed in a covered position.
+It also may include credit for prior service the member has purchased or additional service credit the member was granted.
+A member's total service credit is one of the factors used to determine their eligibility for retirement and to calculate their retirement benefit.
 It also may count toward eligibility for the health insurance credit in retirement, if the employer offers the health insurance credit.
-Creditable Service Same as Plan 1.
-Creditable Service Defined Benefit Component: Under the defined benefit component of the plan, creditable service includes active service.
-Members earn creditable service for each month they are employed in a covered position.
-It also may include credit for prior service the member has purchased or additional creditable service the member was granted.
-A member's total creditable service is one of the factors used to determine their eligibility for retirement and to calculate their retirement benefit.
-It also may count toward eligibility for the health insurance credit in retirement, if the employer offers the health insurance credit.
-Defined Contribution Component: Under the defined contribution component, creditable service is used to determine vesting for the employer contribution portion of the plan.
+PLAN 2 Service Credit Same as Plan 1.
+HYBRID RETIREMENT PLANService Credit Defined Benefit Component: Under the defined benefit component of the plan, service credit includes active service.
+Members earn service credit for each month they are employed in a covered position.
+It also may include credit for prior service the member has purchased or additional service credit the member was granted.
+A member's total service credit is one of the factors used to determine their eligibility for retirement and to calculate their retirement benefit.
+It also may count toward eligibility for the health insurance credit in retirement, if the employer offers the health insurance credit. if the employer offers the health retirement benefit.
+It also may count toward eligibility for the health insurance credit in retirement, if the employer contribution portion of the plan.

 PLAN 1 PLAN 2 HYBRID RETIREMENT PLAN Vesting Vesting is the minimum length of service a member needs to qualify for a future retirement benefit.
-Members become vested when they have at least five years (60 months) of creditable service.
+Members become vested when they have at least five years (60 months) of service credit.
 Vesting means members are eligible to qualify for retirement if they meet the age and service requirements for their plan.
 Members also must be vested to receive a full refund of their member contribution account balance if they leave employment and request a refund.
 Members are always 100% vested in the contributions that they make.
 Vesting Same as Plan 1.
 Vesting Defined Benefit Component: Defined benefit vesting is the minimum length of service a member needs to qualify for a future retirement benefit.
-Members are vested under the defined benefit component of the Hybrid Retirement Plan when they reach five years (60 months) of creditable service.
-Plan 1 or Plan 2 members with at least five years (60 months) of creditable service who opted into the Hybrid Retirement Plan remain vested in the defined benefit component: Defined Contribution Component: Defined contribution vesting refers to the minimum length of service a member needs to be eligible to withdraw the employer contributions from the defined contribution component of the plan.
+Members are vested under the defined benefit component of the Hybrid Retirement Plan when they reach five years (60 months) of service credit.
+Plan 1 or Plan 2 members with at least five years (60 months) of service credit who opted into the Hybrid Retirement Plan remain vested in the defined benefit component.
+Defined Contribution Component: Defined contribution vesting refers to the minimum length of service a member needs to be eligible to withdraw the employer contributions from the defined contribution component of the plan.
 Members are always 100% vested in the contributions that they make.
 Upon retirement or leaving covered employment, a member is eligible to withdraw a percentage of employer contributions to the defined contribution component of the plan, based on service.
 After two years, a member is 50% vested and may withdraw 50% of employer contributions.
 After three years, a member is 75% vested and may withdraw 75% of employer contributions.
 After four or more years, a member is 100% vested and may withdraw 100% of employer contributions.
-Distribution is not required by law until age 701⁄2.